NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 ---
 ## Definition

 Cross-site scripting vulnerabilities (XSS henceforth) are a security problem that occurs in web applications.
-They were discovered in the 1990s in the early days of the World Wide Web.
+They were discovered in the 1990s in the early days of the World Wide Web, but became publicly known only in the early 2000s.

 ==Cross-site scripting works by manipulating a vulnerable web site so that it returns malicious JavaScript, which is served to users.
 When the malicious code executes inside a victim's browser, the attacker can fully compromise their interaction with the application.==
 - They are among the most common and most serious security problems affecting web applications